webplatformco/project-image-animation/image-animation-property/README.md

     synchronized with other instances of the same image on the page
 * **paused**:
     the image animation does not run.
-    Instead, the first frame of the image is displayed.
 * **running**:
     the image animation plays,
     without synchronization with any other instance of the same image on the page.